 How to organize a virtual phonebanking campaign

 So what makes a political phone banking campaign successful?
-This virtual phone banking guide lays out a step by step process you can follow:
+This virtual phone banking guide lays out a step-by-step process you can follow:

 1. Building a list of people you want to call